Edward Bland (explorer)

 During the summer of 1650 Bland accompanied Abraham Wood, Sackford Brewster, Elias Pennant, and an Appamattoc guide named Pyancha on an expedition of lands to the south of Virginia.
 The group hoped to travel up the Roanoke River and surpass the terrain explored by Ralph Lane, but were unsuccessful.
 Bland kept a record of the journey, which marked the first time that the Occaneechi tribe was mentioned in the English historical record.
 He also kept notes of the land, vegetation, and other landmarks.
 The group is believed to have traveled as far as Roanoke Rapids, North Carolina, an area that Bland dubbed "New Brittaine".
 Upon his return he published a pamphlet entitled The Discovery of New Brittaine and successfully petitioned the General Assembly to colonize the area.

+Death and legacy

 Bland died around 1653, likely in his home.
-Shortly thereafter his brother Theodorick Bland travelled to Virginia to assume control of the family's interests.
+However, he died within months of that appointment, as well as his marriage, and his widow repatented the land, then married John Holmwood.
+His brother Theodorick then travelled to Virginia to assume control of the family's interests, and became politically powerful.
+Not long after Theodorick's death more than a decade after that of this man, their nephew Giles Bland (son of John Bland II) also emigrated to Virginia, where he acted as his father's attorney in collecting debts and sorting the tangled business affairs of his uncle Theodorick Bland.
+He ultimately became involved in Bacon's Rebellion and was executed.